Strongly Goldilocks Domains, quantitative Visibility, and Applications: Preliminaries

-where the first infimum is taken over all continuous curves joining $x,y\in \Omega$ and the last two infimums are only taken over piecewise $\mathcal{C}^1$-curves. \\ As a consequence of Hopf-Rinow Theorem \cite[page 35]{BH} we see that if $\Omega$ is complete hyperbolic, the first infimum in \eqref{metricspacescoincide} is attained, that is there exists a continuous curve $\gamma$ joining $x,y$ such that $k_\Omega(x,y)=L_k(\gamma)$.
-We call such a curve a real geodesic for Kobayashi distance.
-However, in general, real geodesics for the Kobayashi distance needs not to exist.
-This motivated the authors in \cite{BZ} to define $(\lambda,\epsilon)$-quasi-geodesics and $(\lambda,\epsilon)$-almost-geodesics.
-In this note, we will use the concept of $\lambda$-geodesics whose definition we give below. \begin{defn} Let $\Omega\subset\Cn$ be a hyperbolic domain and $\lambda \geq 1$.
-We say that a curve $\gamma$ into $\Omega$ is said to be a $\lambda$-geodesic for Kobayashi distance, (resp.
-Kobayashi-Buseman pseudometric, resp.
-Kobayashi-Royden pseudometric) if for all $x,y$ in the image of $\gamma$ we have that \end{defn}
+A domain $\Omega\subset\Cn$ is said to be hyperbolic if $k_\Omega$ is a distance and complete hyperbolic if $(\Omega,k_\Omega)$ is complete as a metric space.
+The Hopf-Rinow theorem \cite[Proposition 3.7]{BH} asserts that if $\Omega$ is complete hyperbolic, then $(\Omega,k_\O)$ is a geodesic space, that is for any $x,y\in\O$ there exists a continuous curve $\gamma:[0,1]\to\O$ joining $x$ and $y$ such that $k_\Omega(x,y)=l^k_\O(\gamma)$.
+We call such a curve a Kobayashi geodesic.
+As in general Kobayashi geodesics need not exist, the authors in \cite{BZ} defined $(\lambda,\epsilon)$-quasi-geodesics and $(\lambda,\epsilon)$-almost-geodesics.
+In this paper, we use the concept of $\lambda$-geodesics, whose definition we give below.